 Location: 333 Gladwin Road, Abbotsford

-Willowview farms is open for the 2021 season.
+Willowview Farms is open for the 2023 season and celebrating its 30th year of providing produce direct from the farm.
 They take pride in providing local produce to the community and offer U Pick fields for visitors.
 Willowview grows 20 varieties of apples and 50 varieties of pumpkins!
+The Country Store is open for picked apples, slushies, and other goodies.
+The barn is open for visiting animals.
+There is no cost to visit Willowview farms.
+For picking, bring your own bags.

 Location: 288 McCallum Road, Abbotsford